-Figure 2 presents the change in disposable income for a single-parent household with two children.
-The family's housing costs are assumed to be similar as in the suburban region surrounding the city of Helsinki.
-In this case, the regular unemployment benefits are higher than the basic income due to missing child supplements.
+Figure 2 reports changes in disposable income at different levels of earnings for a single-parent household with two children.
+The family's housing costs are assumed to be similar as in the suburban region surrounding the capital city of Helsinki.
+For this person the regular unemployment benefits exceed the level of basic income at low income levels due to missing child supplements.
 When monthly earnings are less than 800 euros, the family has monetary incentives to apply for unemployment benefits in which case they are subject to the same benefit rules as the control group.
 The relative increase in disposable remains below 10% for earnings between 800 and 3,000 euros because single-parents remain eligible for housing allowance and adjusted unemployment benefits up to median earnings.